 However, like with human children, there are things you can do to curb the infighting between your dogs, things you can do to prevent a fight from breaking out at all, and things you can do to stop a fight that’s already started.

-So, B.I.T.E., here’s some advice on how to handle pooches that get nasty to each other before the situation escalates beyond your control.
+Here’s some advice on how to handle pooches who get nasty to each other before the situation escalates beyond your control.

 One of the main factors in household dog aggression is stress, and being stuck inside with each other with nothing to do can cause a good deal of stress.